 Make an appointment with a cessation coach.
 Visit with them at least once per month.

 Continue with your coach as long as necessary.
 Talk with your provider and coach about what is right for you.

 Prescription Cessation Medication

-To get the following medications at no-cost, you must have a prescription from your provider and have your pharmacy submit the claim to Navitus, the State Plan's prescription drug program administrator.
+To get the following medications at no-cost, you must have a prescription from your provider and have your pharmacy submit the claim to Navitus, the State Plan's Pharmacy Benefit Manager (PBM).
 If you truly want to quit for good, an appointment with a cessation coach at least once per month while you are taking the nicotine cessation medication is highly recommended.